 As a participant, you’ll learn how to teach word problems, and you’ll receive copies of all the print and digital classroom resources to help you bring the Polya Process back to your classroom the very next day!

-Session 1: Knowns and Unknowns – Ensure students are making sense of word problems by focusing on what information is being given, and what is being asked.
+Unit 1: Knowns and Unknowns – Ensure students are making sense of word problems by focusing on what information is being given, and what is being asked.

-Session 2: Modeling Strategies – Learn concrete and representational problem-solving strategies, like Act it Out, and Draw a Picture.
+Unit 2: Modeling Strategies – Learn concrete and representational problem-solving strategies, like Act it Out, and Draw a Picture.

-Session 3: Abstract Strategies – Learn to apply abstract strategies like Work Backward or Write an Equation.
+Unit 3: Abstract Strategies – Learn to apply abstract strategies like Work Backward or Write an Equation.

-Session 4: Teaching the Polya Process – Learn lesson models for teaching the Polya Process through collaborative inquiry.
+Unit 4: Teaching the Polya Process – Learn lesson models for teaching the Polya Process through collaborative inquiry.

-Session 5: Planning and Assessment – Incorporate problem-solving into your unit plans and yearly pacing guides.
+Unit 5: Planning and Assessment – Incorporate problem-solving into your unit plans and yearly pacing guides.
 Learn to assess student understanding with word problems.

-Enrolling in the Elementary Word Problems Workshop
+Enrolling in the How to Teach Word Problems Workshop

 Enrollment is open to all middle school teachers, administrators, instructional coaches, tutors, and homeschool parents.